Eltaurus-Lt/CourseDump2022/README.md

 ![image](https://github.com/user-attachments/assets/e2b49059-dd30-4c98-a2a0-0de78c07c32d)

-The extension will accept practically any course url format (with the lines, not recognized as valid course urls being treated as text comments).
+The extension will accept practically any url format (with the lines, not recognized as valid course urls being treated as text comments).
 <details>
 <summary>examples</summary>